chipoden/DefNotCPUCores/README.md

 # DefNotCPUCores
-This is a version of NotCPUCores I'm making using c#
+This is a version of NotCPUCores i'm making using c#